wigging/chemics/docs/index.rst

 =======

-The Chemics_ package is a collection of Python functions for performing calculations in the field of chemical and fluidization engineering.
+The Chemics_ package is a collection of Python functions for performing calculations in the field of chemical engineering.
 Source code for the package is available on GitHub_ and contributions from the community are encouraged.

 Installation
 ------------